-The Province comprises twenty-nine sisters.
-The sisters in the Province live in fourteen houses under the jurisdiction of the Prioress Provincial and her Council.
+The UK sisters comprises twenty-nine sisters at 31 December 2020 and we sadly report that four sisters died in early 2021.
+The sisters live in fourteen houses under the jurisdiction of the Congregation Councillor and her Council.
 The charity owns nine of these Convents.
 Of the remaining five, four properties are rented and the fifth belongs to the Parish of High Green, in Sheffield.
-A house in the grounds of the old Olton Convent known as Bethany is also owned by the charity but is rented out to the charity 'This Way Up Youth Project'.
+A house in the grounds of the old Olton Convent known as Bethany is also owned by the charity and was previously rented out to the charity 'This Way Up Youth Project' but from 2021 this will be let to a multi-academy trust.